openstreetmap/iD/NOTES.md

                  |                  |
                  |                  +--+ click on the map
                  |                  |
-                 |                  +--+ double-click, click on existing, or esc to finish
+                 |                  +--+ click on existing, or esc to finish
                  |
                  +---+ adding an area ++ click on existing node
                                       |
                                       ++ click on map
                                       |
                                       ++ double click to finish, closes area if unclosed

+Way drawing strategy:

+* START: Click to start way
+* END: Click on own node
+* END: Click on self-segment
+* END: Escape key

 ## Pathological conditions